Humanoid-Robots-as-Edu-Assistants/nao_says/README.md

 ### How the Game works

-The game "NAO says" (based on Simon says) was developed for the "Long Night of Science Berlin" in 2022. <br>
+The game "NAO says" (based on Simon says) was developed for the "Long Night of Science Berlin" in 2022.
-Before you start the program, you can choose in which language Nao the game starts automatically. <br>
+Before you start the program, you can choose in which language Nao the game starts automatically.
-(You can also set how many tasks Nao plays with the participants if you wish.) <br>
+(You can also set how many tasks Nao plays with the participants if you wish.)
-The robot briefly explains that if he says "Nao says: [Task]" you should imitate him <br>
-and if he doesn't say "Nao says" you shouldn't.
-After that, Nao plays the game with the participants. <br>
+The robot briefly explains that if he says "Nao says: [Task]" you should imitate him and if he doesn't say "Nao says" you shouldn't.
+After that, Nao plays the game with the participants.
 75% of the time he says "Nao says" before a task.
-A maximum of 10 tasks are currently available. <br>
+A maximum of 10 tasks are currently available.
 These are run through in random order and are not repeated.